nomeata/ic-http-lambda/README.md

 [here](https://aws.amazon.com/blogs/opensource/rust-runtime-for-aws-lambda/) if
 you are compiling on Mac OS.

-<sub> note: To build for Amazon lambda, and hence musl, Cargo.toml specifies a
-patched agent-rs without an openssl dependency for now.</sub>

 ## Create the HTTP API Gateway

 From the [API Gateway service](https://aws.amazon.com/api-gateway/) of your AWS